EconForge/econforge.github.io/README.md

 ## Uploading content

-To upload the content when you are done you simply need to make sure that you do `make html` and then execute `make github`.
+To upload the content when you are done you simply need to make sure that you do `make publish` and then execute `make github`.
 This will move the contents of the output directory to the root of the `master` branch and push to GitHub.

 The last step is to add the necessary things on the `real_content` branch and push it to origin.